Along the River

 He knew that it would be impossible to prevent the Earl from seeing his wife again, at least until she agreed to his proposal, but while she remained under the roof of his Aunt, he would do all that lay within his power to part the two of them, however much such schemes might prevent himself from spending time with her.

 Silently he reflected over the pleasure of her company which he had enjoyed during the course of his days at Rosings.
-He had not expected her to be visiting the godmother of her husband, but the knowledge of her present incurred a feeling of relief, along with other emotions which he hardly every experienced each year in his stay in Kent.
+He had not expected her to be visiting the godmother of her husband, but the knowledge of her presence incurred a feeling of relief, along with other emotions which he hardly ever experienced each year in his stay in Kent.
 Not for the first time he realised that taken in another context the walks which they had spent together were a form of courtship, which but for her marriage he would have happily allowed to be publicly acknowledged.

 His heart was certainly engaged, far more than it ever had been in the company of a lady, though her own feelings were less certain.
 She appeared to enjoy his company, there was an ease of conversation and good humour between them which had risen from their first acquaintance in London.
 But how far such accommodation extended into her mind and heart was quite another matter.

-He had been so used to the civility, of deference, of officious attention to be disgusted by the women who were always speaking, looking and thinking for his approbation alone.
-She had roused and interested him, because she was so unlike them.
-Added to this was another aspect, which could be viewed as almost mortifying, when one considered the nature of the affair from which the symmetry arose.
 Her resemblance to his sister Georgiana, not in terms of the colour of her eyes or hair, for in that their appearances were wholly disparate, but the look within them when he first laid eyes upon her, the similarity of height between them which enabled him to comfort the one while he dearly wished to relieve the sorrow of the other.

 Elizabeth's disposition yesterday had enabled him to achieve a partial success in that endeavour, but until she agreed to his proposal he could not come to know such a feeling again.
 In but a few days she would be recovered and able to return to her husband and his estate, where he dared not speculate what she would find herself enduring, lest he be forced to break the vow which he had made to her and his cousin regarding the level of injury he would inflict upon the Earl, should the occasion arise in which he would be able to do so.